apify/actor-whitepaper/README.md

 The Dataset represents a store for structured data where each object stored has the same attributes, such as online store products or real estate offers.
 You can imagine it as a table, where each object is a row and its attributes are columns.
-Dataset is an append-only storage - you can only add new records to it but you cannot modify or remove existing records.
-Typically it is used to store crawling results.
+Dataset is an append-only storage - you can only add new records to it, but you cannot modify or remove existing records.
+Typically, it is used to store crawling results.

 Larger results can be saved to append-only object storage called [Dataset](https://sdk.apify.com/docs/api/dataset).
 When an Actor starts, by default it is associated with a newly-created empty default dataset.